-Many other recipes I’ve found include alcohol, because it makes scent last longer.
-However, I do not recommend applying alcohol topically, which is why I’ve excluded it (read why here).
-I use alcohol in my room spray recipes (coming soon!), as the alcohol is not being applied to the skin.
+Many other recipes I’ve found include alcohol, because it is a natural preservative and makes the scent last longer.
+However, I do not recommend applying alcohol topically, which is why I’ve excluded it.
+I use alcohol in my room spray recipe, as the alcohol is not being applied to the skin.
 If you know that you will be applying the scent to your clothes (and not skin), then you may choose to include it.
 Some people choose to use an alcohol dilution (water & alcohol), whereas others choose to make a perfume by only using alcohol (no water).
-The preferred alcohol to use is a high-proof vodka.
+The preferred alcohol to use is a high-proof ethanol.
 The choice is yours.

 If you want to keep things really simple, you could just use one essential oil which has a fragrance you love (preferably a base, or middle note for a longer lasting scent).
 Alternatively, you could copy/use the scents listed on some of your favorite synthetic products and deodorants.
 But if you’d like to become more of a perfume fundi, then keep reading.
 There are two things to consider when blending scents:

-- Their aromatic category and properties: floral, fresh, citrus etc. Generally, oils in the same category blend well together.
+- Aromatic category and properties: floral, fresh, citrus etc. Generally, oils in the same category blend well together.
 If you want to experiment outside of this general rule, the chart below shows which categories blend well with each other.

 So if you don’t want to go wrong, follow this fragrance formula: